 Dennis Morgan, M.Ed.

-Sr. Vice President of Children's Services
+Senior Vice President, Children's Services

 Since joining Bancroft in 2009 as the Senior Clinical Director for education and Director of Curriculum, Morgan has been dedicated to nurturing growth opportunities for individuals served within the organization and the community.
 He earned his Bachelor’s degree in Early Education and Psychology from King’s College and a Certification in Special Education from West Chester University.
 Additionally, Morgan has a Master’s degree in Educational Leadership from St. Joseph’s University and is in current pursuit of his Executive M.B.A. at Villanova University.